621st Contingency Response Wing: History

-Airmen from the 621st Contingency Response Group deployed thrice in support of Operation Inherent Resolve.
-In 2015, they deployed to Iraq where it established an airstrip at al-Taqaddum to support coalition forces in the Battle for Ramadi.
-In 2016, the group established the Kobani airfield in Syria and also set up an airfield at Qayarrah West in Iraq to support coalition forces in the Battle of Mosul.
-In November 2016 Airman from the group with a contingent of civil engineers, intelligence personnel and security forces were temporarily deployed to expand and modify the airstrip that the Airmen had established at an air base where they deployed to near Kobani, so it can be used effectively to assist in the offensive to retake Raqqa from ISIS.
-The airbase gives the US an additional location for its aircraft to support U.S. and other anti-ISIS forces, but it had been used by US forces limitedly due to the condition of the runway which restricted what types of aircraft could land there.
-General Carlton Everhart II, commander of US Air Mobility Command, said that the base enables aircraft to deliver critical supplies, equipment and help position forces, he added that airmen from the 621st group have supported anti-ISIS coalition forces on the ground in Syria.
+Airmen from the 621st Contingency Response Group deployed three times in support of Operation Inherent Resolve.
+In 2015, they deployed to Iraq, where they established an airstrip at al-Taqaddum to support coalition forces in the Battle for Ramadi.
+In 2016, the group established the Kobani airfield in Syria and also set up an airfield at Qayyarah West in Iraq to support coalition forces in the Battle of Mosul.
+In November 2016, airmen from the group with a contingent of civil engineers, intelligence personnel and security forces were temporarily deployed to expand and modify the airstrip near Kobani to support the offensive to retake Raqqa from ISIS.
+General Carlton D. Everhart II, commander of Air Mobility Command, stated that the base enables aircraft to deliver critical supplies and equipment and helps position forces.

-In early 2021, the 621st was involved in the closure of numerous air fields and bases within Afghanistan as part of the withdrawal of US troops from Afghanistan.
-On August 18, 2021, the Pentagon announced the deployment of the 621st back into Afghanistan to support evacuation operations following the collapse of the Afghan government.
+In early 2021, the 621st was involved in the closure of multiple airfields and bases within Afghanistan as part of the withdrawal of US troops from Afghanistan.
+On 18 August 2021, the Pentagon announced the deployment of the 621st back into Afghanistan to support evacuation operations following the collapse of the Afghan government.

 Operations for NASA

-With a separation of over 1,000 miles, teams from the 621st remained ready to launch at a moment's notice in support of the Space Shuttle launches during the years of the program (1981–2011).

-Designed to provide a quick response mobility force, the 621st CRW's shuttle support mission was only to be executed in the event of a post launch emergency that forced the shuttle to land at an alternate location.
-CRW Airmen sat on-call during the schedule launch to facilitate the response in case the shuttle mission was aborted.
+During the Space Shuttle program (1972–2011), the 621st provided standby support for potential emergency landings at alternate locations.
+Wing airmen were on call during scheduled launches to facilitate a response in the event of a post-launch emergency requiring the shuttle to land at an alternate location.